cglusky/docker-django-react/README.md

 ### Why NGINX for local dev?

 I can barely spell CORS, let alone decode all of the issues trying to get Cross-Origin Resource Sharing to work.
 Using NGINX to redirect/proxy requests/responses to/from the correct container/service/ports helps make your browser happy.
 And it simulates real world infrastructure as a bonus.
-This is an idea I picked up from the good folks at testdriven.io and I liked it enough to make it work(I think).
+This is an idea I picked up from the good folks at testdriven.io.
 So...

 Please make all requests from your browser through http://localhost:8080 and NGINX will happily redirect the request and proxy all your services so your browser thinks it's all one and the same protocol/domain/port == CORS bliss.